saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 |  12   | <input type="checkbox" /> The soothsayer cannot be trusted, the mummy is actually a very powerful artifact.                                           |

 ### Dungeon History
-*This is some optional history for this dungeon, if you are in a hurry, feel free to skip this chapter.*
+> This is some optional history for this dungeon, **if you are in a hurry, feel free to skip this chapter**.
-*This information should not be shared with the players, this is a guide to the GM, so you will know what's actually going on in this tomb.*
+> This information should not be shared directly with the players, this is a guide to the GM, so you will know what's actually going on in this tomb.

 As well as being the feudal lord of the fief of Trita, Acheron Zul was a necromancer-priest almost a century ago.
 As most necromancers-priests of that time, he was desperately trying to stop the [dead vigil],{.tip}.
 While he started with a good intention, he quickly got obsessed and arranged macabre ceremonies and experiments.